Ancient Egyptian History See also:

 History of the U.S. Income Tax - A brief overview of the origins of income taxes and the Internal Revenue Service, plus links to documents, articles, cartoons and quotes.
 For advanced students (2012, Library of Congress).
 See also History of the U.S. Treasury (U.S. Treasury Department).

 How Much is that Worth Today? - Compares the purchasing power of money in the United States (or colonies) 1665 to any other year up to the present (by Lawrence H. Officer and Samuel H. Williamson, University of Illinois Economics Professors).
 You can also use the CPI inflation calculator, for a simple comparison of U.S. purchasing power from 1913 to the present (U.S. Bureau of Labor Statistics).
-For much more information on the comparative value of money in history, see the Economic History Association, and the University of Exeter (UK) Money Links (2023).
+For much more information on the comparative value of money in history, see the Economic History Association.

 What is Money [Archived page] - Explains the different types of money, the history of money, saving money, how money is made, and money and society (British Museum).
-See also History of Money Virtual Exhibit & Types of Money (Money Museum, American Numismatic Association), Story of Money Infographic (History.com), Fun Facts About Coins and Money (US Mint).
-Historical American Currency has images of U.S. paper currency since the Colonial era, with brief summaries on the historical context for each period (Federal Reserve Bank of San Francisco); see also History of U.S. Currency.
-See Money - Past, Present & Future for additional links & information on the history of money (2014, University of Exeter, UK).
+See also History of Money Virtual Exhibit & Types of Money (Money Museum, American Numismatic Association), Story of Money Infographic (History.com), and Fun Facts About Coins and Money (US Mint).
+Historical American Currency UPDATED LINK! has images of U.S. paper currency since the Colonial era, with brief summaries on the historical context for each period (Federal Reserve Bank of San Francisco); see also History of U.S. Currency.

 New Jersey / South Plainfield History